danbernier/zombie_scout/README.md

 Find dead methods in your Rails app

+**zom·bie code** *noun* Undead code that shambles around your repository, and eats your brains.

+You don't want zombie code around.
+But you can't spend all your time looking for it.
+So get yourself a Zombie Scout.

 Zombie Scout is light & quick.
-Its only tools are `ruby_parser` and `grep`.

-It parses your code, finds method declarations, and then greps through your project's source, looking for that method.
-If it can't find the method name anywhere, it presumes the method is dead, and reports back to you.
+Its only tools are `parser` and `grep`.
+It parses your code to find method declarations, and then greps through your project's source, looking for each method.
+If Zombie Scout can't find any calls to a method, it presumes the method is dead, and reports back to you.

+## Fair Warning

 Zombie Scout isn't exhaustive or thorough - it's a scout, not a spy.
 (That could be another project, though - a Zombie Spy.)
 If you generate methods in a